mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Deployment failure with message “Please check the credentials for &lt;IP Address>**

-This failure can occur either due to incorrect credentials or incorrect VCD Organization name.
+This failure can occur either due to incorrect credentials or incorrect VMware Cloud Director Organization name.
 Providing the correct credentials or organization name should resolve this issue.
 (Ref: **CP-5395**)

 ###### **Deployment failure with message “Insufficient resources to satisfy configured failover level for vSphere HA”**